ghc-proposals/ghc-proposals/proposals/0000-unordered_redundant_commas.rst

 .. contents::

-This proposal suggests extending the Haskell syntax to support trailing and leading commas in unordered structures (records, import and export lists and sublists, derivation and default clauses).
+This proposal suggests extending the Haskell syntax to support trailing and leading commas in unordered structures (records, import and export lists and sublists, derivation and default clauses, fixity, guards and fundeps declaration).

-This change aims to improve code readability and maintainability by allowing more flexibility in formatting all unordered structures (records, import and export lists and sublists, derivation and default clauses, fixity and fundeps declaration).
+This change aims to improve code readability and maintainability by allowing more flexibility in formatting all unordered structures (records, import and export lists and sublists, derivation and default clauses, fixity, guards and fundeps declaration).

 This is particularly helpful in scenarios involving version control, code reviews, and automated code generation.